Eadgyth/Programming-Editor/README.md

 # Java-Programming-Editor / Eadgyth
 A text editor written in Java.
-The goal is to help coding in Java (Perl, HTML included but less elaborated) rather simple projects, may be for home requirements, and to provide a simple but flexible setting up of projects.
+The goal is to help coding in Java (Perl, HTML included but less elaborated), for rather simple projects, may be for home requirements, and to provide a simple but flexible setting up of projects.
 <p>
 The program is extensible by plugins which have access to the editor field in a selected tab and by implementing other types of projects using the interface intended for this purpose.
 <p>
 REQUIREMENTS FOR TESTING <br>
 Running the program requires JAVA 8 (JRE 8).
 I did not have the opportunity to test